 This will vary based on the type of garlic used and the amount of space between cloves.
 Most softneck garlic varieties have 65 to 70 cloves per pound, while hardneck varieties have 40 to 75 cloves per pound.
 (You can see a full garlic comparison chart in this post.)

 I prefer to space my plants intensively in staggered rows to maximize my harvest, so I aim for 6 to 9 inches between rows.
-That means in a 4×8 garden bed, I need to plant roughly 2 pounds of seed garlic.
+In a 4×8 bed, that means about 100 cloves can be planted.

 Don’t be afraid to order a little more than you think you need, since you can always interplant the extra cloves with other plants in your garden (or simply cook with them).